 Applying for Your I-20/DS-2019

-We are currently accepting applications for Spring 2018.
+We are currently accepting applications for Summer and Fall 2018.
 Complete applications will be processed within 2 weeks.

 A COE is an official document processed by educational institutions that certifies your eligibility for F-1 or J-1 student status to visa officers at U.S. consulates, immigration inspectors when arriving to the U.S., and other government agencies.
 A COE is processed through SEVIS (Student and Exchange Visitor Information System), a government database.